Speaker: Dr. Thomas Lee, UHH Geology Department

 Abstract: TBA

-Speakers: Dr. Norman Arancon, UHH College of Agriculture, Forestry & Natural Resource Management
+Speaker: Dr. Norman Arancon, UHH College of Agriculture, Forestry & Natural Resource Management

 Title: TBA